Xardas0327/Learning2DEngine/Documentations/TiledMapEditor.md

 | Grid Height       | Yes  |   |
 | Allowed Transformations | No   |   |
 | Rearrange | No   | It is not relevant. |

+#### Property
+The tileset can have properties, and support some `Smart Properties` too.
+Every tile will have those properties, which are in the tileset.
+That is why, if you want more about Tile Propertt, please check the Tile section.

 ##
 ## Tile